-

 CAD COT (Commitments of Traders):

-So they mainly have a bearish view on this asset and sold CAD for lower prices in long-term.
+So they mainly have a bullish view on this asset and bought CAD for higher prices in long-term.

 Retail Traders:

-We generally adopt a contrarian approach towards crowd sentiment and we give probability EURCAD prices may continue to rise.
+We generally adopt a contrarian approach towards crowd sentiment and we give probability EURCAD prices may decrease.

 Technical Levels and Support/Resistance